dwavesystems/dwave-system/docs/intro.rst

 Using the D-Wave System as a Sampler
 ====================================

-The :std:doc:`dimod <dimod:index>` API makes it possible to easily interchange samplers in your code.
-For example, you might develop code using :std:doc:`dwave_neal <neal:index>`, Ocean's simulated annealing sampler, and then swap in a D-Wave system composed sampler.
+The :std:doc:`dimod <oceandocs:docs_dimod/index>` API makes it possible to easily interchange samplers in your code.
+For example, you might develop code using :std:doc:`dwave_neal <oceandocs:docs_neal/index>`, Ocean's simulated annealing sampler, and then swap in a D-Wave system composed sampler.